openemr/demo-data-generator/README.md

 `patients`

 Plan on creating an option to allow writing straight to a file, but for now I recommend piping the output to `file.sql`

 Currently this will spit out valid SQL that will create only patient data

+## License
+Copyright (C) 2017 Robert Down

+The OpenEMR Demo Data Generator tool is licensed under the GNU GPL V3 license.